-Faced with another short season, retailers are challenged by the need to promote the holidays early, while at the same time recognizing fall themes.
-I’ve been taking a look at the emails from some top retailers and have observed a few different approaches:
+Well, here we are.
+Once again faced with another short holiday season, and retailers are challenged by the need to promote the holidays early, while at still recognizing fall themes.
+As my inbox begins to fill up, I’ve been taking a look at the emails from some top retailers and have observed a few different approaches.
+Keeping Them Separated

-I received one email from Lands’ End promoting Halloween.
-It was on Halloween Day and promoted nothing else:
+One email that I received from Lands’ End was promoting Halloween.
+This email was timely and was sent on Halloween Day and promoted nothing else:

-Interestingly, this followed an email sent less than a week before, on October 25, which debuted the retailer’s Christmas Shop sandwiched between an Outerwear Guide and Fall Sale promotion:
+The interesting part about their email timing, this that the Halloween email followed an email sent less than a week before, on October 25, which debuted the retailer’s Christmas Shop sandwiched between an Outerwear Guide and Fall Sale promotion:

 Lowe’s puzzled me once again, when on October 16 they sent this email with the subject line, “Save on Floors and Holiday Décor” that begins by referencing flooring installed by Thanksgiving and ends by promoting “Haunted Living” but includes no other holiday mention: